Skip to Content

 Santiago, Chile

-Auska manages the narratives and messages by which CESR communicates its work around the globe.
-Her previous experience in creating communication strategies for social and political reforms in Latin America strengthens CESR’s mission to envision a new economic system through the power of stories.
-Before joining us, Auska served as general coordinator and communications manager at the NGO Ciudadanía Inteligente, she worked as a researcher on journalism and media practices for Universidad Católica de Valparaíso and TVN, and as a reporter at Radio Cooperativa.
-She holds an MPhil in Sociology of Media and Culture from the University of Cambridge, an MSc in Democracy and Comparative Politics from University College London, and a BA in Journalism (Universidad Católica de Chile).
+Auska manages CESR’s communications strategies and leads the development of narratives and messaging to drive systemic change.
+Her work connects diverse allies across the globe to the vision of a Rights-Based Economy.
+Working at the intersection of storytelling and strategy, she leverages the power of communication to challenge dominant economic narratives, build consensus, and inspire action.
+Before joining CESR, Auska served as General Coordinator and Communications Manager at the NGO Ciudadanía Inteligente, where she developed campaigns to support civic engagement and democratic reform across Latin America.
+Her work focused on mobilizing diverse audiences and crafting communication strategies that connected grassroots movements with policy change.
+She also worked as a researcher on journalism and media practices for Universidad Católica de Valparaíso and TVN.
+Earlier in her career, she reported on complex social and political issues, amplifying on-the-ground stories for Radio Cooperativa.
+Auska holds an MPhil in Sociology of Media and Culture from the University of Cambridge, an MSc in Democracy and Comparative Politics from University College London, and a BA in Journalism (Universidad Católica de Chile).

 Santiago Ardila